 It didn't matter how nervous he was—how close he was to making one of his funny, off-balance turns.
 All that dog had to do was walk into the room, and everything was okay again.
 Just two strokes along the back of the animal’s neck, and he was a different kid.

 The dog had been missing in the woods for fifteen minutes.
 Scott had remained silent that whole time, just staring off into the shadows, while Justine had paced up and down, yelling the dog's name.
-All that time she had wondered how it was going to turn out and, if it all went wrong, would she be able to find a new dog somewhere, sometime that afternoon?
+All that time she had wondered how it was going to turn out: If it all went wrong, would she be able to find a new dog somewhere, sometime that afternoon?

 Just as her voice had grown hoarse from yelling, just as Scott’s breathing was becoming rapid—maybe two or three minutes before an outright panic attack would ensue—the dog appeared.